Jewel is a 15.1 hands high Thoroughbred mare born in 1997. She came to us as an owner surrender in April, 2012.

 Jewel went through a successful eye operation and she is now is much more comfortable.

 Jewel is broke to ride for an experienced rider due to her racing background.

 Registered as "Swinging Jewel" out of Swing's Diplomat by Speedy Nijinsky, Jewel has been exposed to barrels, poles, and is great on trails.

-We anticipate she would be a great jumping horse if someone worked with her.
+Despite losing her eye, she is still very athlethic.
 She is easy to worm and weigh, but does not like a lot of people around her when doing so.
 Keep an easy hand on her, pulling down on her nose will increase her anxiety.

 Jewel stands for the farrier, loves to be brushed and stands ground tied well.